 Please allow at least 30 days for review and processing of your application.

 There is one application for Disability Passenger or Motorcycle Plates, Placards and Disability Veteran Plates.
-These applications are available by calling the Telephone Center.
+These applications are available by calling the Contact Center.
 You may also download the application from the Forms and Files section of our site.
 Applications are also available at all full service RMV branch offices.

 Both the applicant and a Massachusetts registered and licensed physician, chiropractor or nurse practitioner must complete and sign the application.